 Click on Orders in the blue horizontal menu and then select Subscriptions in the green sub-menu.

-Schedule: Select the schedule, or order cycle group, that this customer wants to subscribe to.
+Schedule: Select the schedule that this customer wants to subscribe to.

 Payment method: Select the customer’s preferred payment method.
-This must be either Stripe or a manual payment method such as cash.
-Paypal and Pin Payments are not supported for subscriptions.
+This must be either Stripe or a manual payment method (cash, cheque, bank transfer).
+See here for more information.

 Shipping method: Select the customer’s preferred shipping method.

-Ends at: After this date the customer’s standing orders will no longer be generated.
+Ends at: After this date the customer’s subscription orders will no longer be generated.
 This field is optional, if left blank the order will continue to be generate indefinitely.

-Address: Fill out the customer’s billing and shipping details.
-If there is saved customer shipping and billing details in your customers page, this information will load automatically.
+Fill out the customer’s billing and shipping details.
+Address details for customers who have placed orders on OFN previously will load automatically.

 Check that details are correct and then click Create Subscription or Cancel.

-When an item in a subscription is not available the customer will be alerted in their confirmation emails.
+When an item in a subscription is not available (for example if it is a seasonal product) the customer will be alerted in their confirmation emails.

 If you want to change a single upcoming order in a subscription you can click on the number in the customers’ orders column.